Though I Know the River Is Dry: Synopsis

 The film tells the story of a man's return to Palestine years after making a decision to emigrate to America.
 The story is told through parallel timelines, interweaved with archival footage.

 Critical reception

 The film premiered in competition at International Film Festival Rotterdam where it won the Prix UIP and the festival's nomination for Best Short Film at the 2013 European Film Awards.
-The competition jury stated that "the film is remarkable in the way it connects contemporary political issues with emotional dilemmas.
+The competition jury stated: "The film is remarkable in the way it connects contemporary political issues with emotional dilemmas.
 Its cinematographic language builds on the qualities of the photographic composition, the direction of the actors and the subtle and intelligent use of archival material.
 The result embodies a poetic and restrained approach to questions which unfortunately are becoming more and more commonplace.
-In a particularly undogmatic manner, it offers multiple readings, while simultaneously sharply addressing historical, political and economical realities.
+In a particularly undogmatic manner, it offers multiple readings, while simultaneously sharply addressing historical, political and economical realities."

-It won Best Short from the Arab World at the Abu Dhabi Film Festival in November 2013.
+Though I Know the River is Dry won Best Short from the Arab World at the Abu Dhabi Film Festival in November 2013.
 It has been widely well reviewed.